Ronnyboy125/Student-Companion-Mobile-App/app1/Part_1_Functional_Spec/Readme.md

 The "Student-Companion" Application is designed to streamline the academic and extracurricular activities of students within an educational institution.
 The application offers a centralized platform where students can manage their schedules, access course information, collaborate on school-wide events, and receive personalized recommendations to enhance their productivity and well-being.

+All students activities will have the oppurtunity to be ranked by importance, and will show up as reminders for the students.
+The events will have detailed descriptions of what time they are, their location, and options to invite friends or add the event to the calendar in a way that fits their organizational choosing (potentially colors).
+Based on which events are frequently viewed and added to the calendar recomendations will be displayed visually, potentially starring activities that are recommended for the user.

+The hope of this app is to make everything visible in one place while also encompassing an easy to read, easy to use design.
+The app will include a three page bar system where you can easily move between tabs to find what you need.
+The tabs will include an announcment page where every event will be posted with ways to invite a friend, add to the calendar, and see if it is recommended.
+There will be a calendar page that will show the calendar in a view of the users choosing. (daily, weekly, monthly).
+Finally there will be a profile tab that keeps all the users information including username, year in school, interests, etc. There will be a tab in the upper corner of each page taking the user to their reminders that will be placed by importance.
+All of this will provide a design that is easy to use and familar to users as it is set up simialr to other apps they already use like Instagram.

 # Target Platforms
 In this section, specify which mobile devices your application will  target (e.g. Android, iPad, iPhone, Web, Windows, Mac, etc...) and why you are targeting those devices.